 Tuition discounts are recorded to the extent that either institutional financial aid or aid funded by contributions, endowment distributions, and grant activities are awarded.
-Tuition discounts attributable to institutional funds in 2014 and 2013 were \$138.8 million and \$136.9 million, respectively.
-Tuition discounts attributable to contributions, endowment distributions, and grant activities in 2014 and 2013 were \$23.8 million and \$21.3 million, respectively.
+Tuition discounts attributable to institutional funds in 2015 and 2014 were \$147.3 million and \$138.8 million, respectively.
+Tuition discounts attributable to contributions, endowment distributions, and grant activities were \$23.8 million in both 2015 and 2014.